mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

-    :code:`read_distributed_data` divide the process of reading into two parts: reading from database and reading from file, where reading from database is done in sequence, and reading from file is done with dask/spark.
+    :code:`read_distributed_data` divide the process of reading into two parts: reading from database and reading from file, where reading from database is done in sequence, and reading from file is done with DASK or SPARK.
 The two parts are done in two functions: :code:`read_to_dataframe`, and :code:`read_files`.
-    The division is to avoid using database in dask/spark to improve efficiency.
+    The division is to avoid using database in DASK or SPARK to improve efficiency.

     The input can also be a dataframe, which stores the information of the metadata.
     It will read from file/gridfs according to the metadata and construct the objects.